DeyJordan/VueTodo/backend/README.md

 - Use the command "npm install" to install all the modules needed to make it works.
 - Use the command "node index.js" to make the server run.

-You are ready, now you can read the VueJs README :)
+You are ready, now you can read the frontend README :)